Frequently Asked Questions

 Q1.
 Do all UK companies need to apply for a UK EORI number?

 An EORI (Economic Operator Registration and Identification Number) is required if your company is exporting or importing already, or planning to do so in the near future.
 Once the UK leaves the EU, this will be required to trade with the European Union.
-HMRC recently informed that UK VAT registered businesses have been automatically issued with a UK EORI number.
-To apply for a EORI number click here.
+Last year HMRC announced that all UK VAT registered businesses have been automatically issued with a UK EORI number.
+If you are unsure whether you receive one or not, check with HMRC or apply for a EORI number here.